Thinkwise/docs/docs/sf/process_flows.md

 ### Refresh

-This process action is a combination of *Refresh* and *Refresh all*, because these process actions did exactly the same.
-This process action remains unchanged, but receives an output parameter with a status code and output parameters that contain the values of the active row after refreshing.
+This process action is a combination of *Refresh* and *Refresh all*, because these process actions do the exact same thing.
+This process action remains unchanged but receives an output parameter with a status code and output parameters that contain the values of the active row after refreshing.

 ** **